 - Bekijk op kaart

-Adjacent to the Castle is a wonderfully modern Visitors Centre which houses the ‘Ferns Tapestry’.
-Showing the history of Ferns in stitch work, from the arrival of St. Aidan in 598AD to the coming of the Normans in 1169, it is a credit to the local women who created it.
+Depicting the history of Ferns in stitch work, from the arrival of Saint Aidan in 598 AD to the coming of the Normans in 1169, the Ferns Tapestry remains a valuable historical artefact today.